timoclsn/lifecentereddesign/content/page/privacy/privacy.md

 ### Analytics

 To best protect your privacy we set up our analytics tools to only store anonymized data.
-The tools we use are: Nothing at the moment.
+The tools we use are:

+- [One Dollar Stats](https://onedollarstats.com/) to track page visits (e.g.: How many visitors were there?
+What devices were used?
+Were did the visitors come from?
+Which pages did they visit?).

 ## Rights of the individual